FREE Auto Insurance Comparison

 The longer the lapse, the more you’re at risk.
 Read on to find out what you need to know about policy lapses and the consequences you could face if your insurance cancels.

-– The 6 Most Common Reasons Auto Insurance Policies Lapse
+The Six Most Common Reasons Auto Insurance Policies Lapse

 There are many reasons why a policy could lapse.
 While most of the scenarios are within your control, there are scenarios to consider that are beyond your control as well.